MarcoK-23/chatwoot/NAVIGATOR.md

 # Navigator AI Integration

 Navigator is a new AI assistant integration for Chatwoot that provides intelligent conversation handling and automated responses.
-It's designed to be a lightweight alternative to Captain, available outside the enterprise environment.
+It's designed to be a lightweight alternative to Navigator, available outside the enterprise environment.

 ## Features